phreeza/manuscript_axon_potentials/doc/manuscript.md

 Tungsten electrodes with impedances between $2$ and $20$~M$\Omega$ were used to find suitable recording locations in NL.
-Once NL had been located, the electrode was retracted and replaced with a 32 channel multi-electrode array (Neuronexus  A1x32-15mm-50-413-A32).
+Once NL had been located, the electrode was retracted and replaced with a 32 channel multi-electrode array (Neuronexus, Ann Arbor, MI, USA; model number A1x32-15mm-50-413-A32).
 The multi-electrode array was lowered using a microdrive (**model**), during continuous presentation of a white noise burst stimulus, until visual inspection of the waveform showed that NL was at the center of the array.
 A grounded silver chloride pellet, placed under the animal's skin around the incision, served as the reference electrode.
 Electrode signals were amplified by a headstage (**model**).
 Pre-amplified electrode signals were passed to a 32 channel amplifier (**model**) and an analogue-to-digital converter (**model**) connected to a personal computer.
-Acoustic stimuli were digitally generated by a custom-made \textsc{MatLab} (MathWorks, Natick, MA) script driving a signal-processing board (**model**) at a sampling rate of 200 kHz.
+Acoustic stimuli were digitally generated by a custom-made \textsc{MatLab} (MathWorks, Natick, MA, USA) script driving a signal-processing board (**model**) at a sampling rate of 200 kHz.
 Click stimuli were generated as a single half-wave of a 5kHz sine tone.
 Miniature earphones were inserted into the owl's ear canals and fixed to the headplate.
 Acoustic stimuli were fed to these earphones.
 Stimulus delivery was triggered by a National Instruments Card, and stimulus presentation times were recorded along with the responses.

 Numerical model